-Azusa Pacific University’s School of Business and Management (SBM) prepares undergraduates and professionals who understand business from this strategic perspective through its seven bachelor’s programs, and Master of Business Administration (MBA) (also online) and Master of Business Management (MBM) (also online) programs.
+The School of Business and Management prepares undergraduates and professionals who understand business from this strategic perspective through its eight bachelor’s programs, as well as Master of Business Administration (MBA) (also online) and Master of Business Management (MBM) (also online) programs.

 Four pillars provide the foundation for SBM’s comprehensive perspective.

-Azusa Pacific’s SBM delivers undergraduate and graduate programs that integrate ethical analysis and strategy into course work.
+Azusa Pacific’s SBM delivers programs that integrate ethical analysis and strategy into course work.
 SBM faculty teach ethical conduct hand-in-hand with accounting, organizational development, and marketing courses.
 Lessons in ethics form an integral strand of each course in a way that is immediately applicable and relevant.

 SBM faculty teach as more than academicians who recite the theory of supply and demand.
 These seasoned veterans from diverse industries understand the intricacies of the business world and bring this expertise and savvy to bear in the classroom.
 They engage and challenge students to apply textbook theories to actual workplace scenarios.